vasucp1207/vasucp1207/README.md

 <hr>

-- 🔭 I’m currently a student, and very passoniate about tech ...
+-  I’m currently a student, and very passoniate about tech.
-- 🌱 I’m currently learning frontend and getting started with comptetive programming also ...
+-  I’m currently learning frontend and getting started with comptetive programming also.
-- 👯 I’m looking to getting into open source for making contribution to the community ...
+-  I’m looking to getting into open source for making contribution to the community.

 <hr>
 <!--